 A large proportion (about 90 percent) of all lead is used in lead-acid batteries, lead sheets and other metal applications that are recyclable.
 As a result, about five million tonnes of lead (or 60 percent of all production) were produced from recycled materials in 2009.

 The primary application for lead continues to be in lead-acid batteries, which account for approximately 80 percent of the metal's use.
 Lead-acid batteries are ideal for all types of vehicles because of their relatively large power-to-weight ratio, which allows them to supply the high surge currents required by automobile starter motors.

 Advances in lead-acid battery discharge/charge cycles have also made these viable as power storage cells at emergency power stations for hospitals and computer installations, as well as in alarm systems.
 They are also used as storage cells for renewable energy sources, such as wind turbines and solar cells.

-Although pure lead is very reactive, lead compounds, such as lead oxide, can by very stable, making them suitable as ingredients in corrosion resistant coating for iron and steel.
+Although pure lead is very reactive, lead compounds, such as lead oxide, can be very stable, making them suitable as ingredients in corrosion-resistant coating for iron and steel.
 Lead coatings are used to protect ship hulls, while lead stabilizers and sheathings are used to protect underwater power and communication cables.